 Outside of my work for The Economist, I've written about other strange things like the psychological effect that texting the number 5683 has*** in Predictive Texting Alters Perceptions, the fact that animals might actually have something to tell us about seismology in When Animals Predict Earthquakes, and how recent physics research explains myths of evil sea spirits that stalled ships at sea in Evil Water.
 A paleontologist by training, if you have read about evolution, ecology or dinosaurs in Nature, National Geographic or Scientific American, you have probably read Matt’s work.

-When not at his desk, Matt makes a good effort at meeting the grim reaper for an early tea on expeditions in far flung regions of the world.
-He’s hacked his way through the Alaskan bush, fended off tiger snakes in the bogs of Tasmania, nearly fallen into a crevasse in Switzerland and got his scuba respirator hose snagged on the sunken wreck of a British minesweeper.
+When not at my desk, I make a good effort at meeting the grim reaper for an early tea on expeditions in far flung regions of the world.
+I've hacked my way through the Alaskan bush, fended off tiger snakes in the bogs of Tasmania, nearly fallen into a crevasse in Switzerland and got my scuba respirator hose snagged on the sunken wreck of a British minesweeper.

 *Who, by the way, can recite huge chunks of Star Wars by heart and readily explain the differences between the Faerunian gods Kossuth and Lathander.
 (Just in case you were wondering, Kossuth's portfolio is solely fire while Lathander's includes the sun, warmth and vitality.)